 NEWS ABOUT ECM

-ECM is on the move!
-Literally.
-On July 1,2013, the Ecumencial Campus Ministry at Kansas State University embarked on a new stage of its journey.
-After fifty-two years at 1021 Denison Ave, the ECM Board of Directors elected to relocate the ministry to 904 Sunset, just two blocks away from our previous location, where we will build a new, more versatile and energy-efficient building that will serve as our campus center for future generations of K-State students and the Manhattan community.
-Meanwhile, during this year of transition, we will be meeting in various places.
-Be sure to check the calendar below, regularly, for details about upcoming events, times and locations.
-Our new building should be up and running on or before February 26, 2015!
+ECM's new building is finished!
+Come celebrate by attending our Open House on Sunday, July 12 from 2-4 PM at the new building at 904 Sunset Avenue.
+After fifty-two years at 1021 Denison Ave, the ECM Board of Directors elected to relocate the ministry to 904 Sunset, just two blocks away from our previous location, where we built a new, more versatile and energy-efficient building that will serve as our campus center for future generations of K-State students and the Manhattan community.
+Now that the building is finished, we're excited for the next fifty years of ministry at K-State.

 Worship can take many forms, from so-called “traditional” services with hymns, scripture, prayers, and a sermon, to contemplative experiences full of personalized rituals and time for reflection, to exuberant expressions of praise with music, dance, and drama.
 The options are only limited by the imagination.